Orage (film)

 Orage is a 1938 French drama film directed by Marc Allégret.
-The screenplay was written by Marcel Achard and Jan Lustig, based on the play Le venin by Henri Bernstein.
-The film stars Charles Boyer and Michèle Morgan.
+The screenplay was written by Marcel Achard and Jan Lustig, based on the play Le Venin by Henri Bernstein.
+The film stars Charles Boyer and Michèle Morgan in one of her first roles.

+Robert Manuel attributes the film's success to its ensemble cast.

 It tells the story of the mistress of an engineer who has a pregnant wife.